harmslab/topiary/docs/source/index.rst

 For a more detailed protocol, see the :ref:`protocol<protocol-doc>` page.

 #.
 Create a seed spreadsheet with a handful of sequences that define the scope
    of the ASR study.
-For examples, see the table above or download `full example <_static/data/seed-dataframe_example.csv>`_.
+For examples, see the table above or download the `full example <_static/data/seed-dataframe_example.csv>`_.

 #.
 Construct a multiple sequence alignment from a the seed spreadsheet